rupertlssmith/cedar/README.md

-Ceder is a content editor in Elm.
+Cedar is an experimental content editor in Elm.